Table of Contents:

 If you manage to catch rust reasonably quickly, while it’s still surface rust - it should be an easy fix.
 There are many household items that can help you remove rust without you having to resort to a chemical remover or a more complex procedure.

-Here are some of the most popular DIY solutions:
+Here are some of the most popular DIY solutions on how to remove rust from cars:

 - Baking Soda.
 Apply baking soda to the rusty area and use a brush dipped in water to gently scrub the rust off the painted surface; rinse and dry.